openMindBase/mind_base_manager/README.md

 ![](images/germany_math_graph.png)
 This is a picture of our topic map, which we have mapped until 20 March 2023.
 The topic is school mathematics in Germany.

+## Try our old assessment software
+For better understanding you can try out old assessment-software at the following link.
+We are building a similar design in this repository for open use of the open mindBase. www.le-an.org

 ## Tech information
 For further infos about the tech lookup "paper/WhitePaper.pdf".